loewenecology/RLQ-optimization/README.md

 # RLQ-optimization
-Code for RLQ optimization used in Loewen et al. Quantifying succession of phytoplankton trait-environment associations
+Code for RLQ optimization used in manuscript currently under review.
+Data forthcoming.